Pangolin Two Iconic Rivers Photo Safar seven day fully inclusive and guided.

 Day 4 to 7

 On the fourth day of this exciting photo journey, guests disembark the houseboat after breakfast and head to the nearby Kasane airport where they board the charter flight to the wildlife-rich Khwai Private Reserve.
 This flight takes approximately an hour.
 Upon landing, guests are met by the team of the Pangolin Khwai Camp.

-With its sheer size of 200 000 hectare, the Khwai Private Reserve is likely to be one of the most productive and photographically rewarding areas of Botswana.
-When staying at this camp guests enjoy a healthy mixture of bushveld, river systems and wooded areas in which the wildlife guides are able to off-road at animal sightings and also provide night drives which are not allowed in most of the other reserves.
+With its sheer size of 200 000 hectares, the Khwai Private Reserve is likely to be one of the most productive and photographically rewarding areas of Botswana.
+When staying at this camp guests enjoy a healthy mixture of bushveld, river systems and wooded areas in which the wildlife guides can off-road at animal sightings and also provide night drives which are not allowed in most of the other reserves.
 This affords plenty of opportunities to photograph predator action.